Henry Norris, 1st Baron Norreys: Marriage and issue

+Edward was relieved of his post in Ostend by the Queen.
+She sent him home as all of his brothers had died as soldiers and Elizabeth wanted her friend Margery to have one of her sons by her.
+Margery died soon afterwards in 1599 and the Queen wrote off £2,000 of their debt.

 Death and burial

 Henry died on 27 June 1601, having outlived his wife and five of his children, and was temporarily buried, on 21 May, in the church at Englefield, where his son Edward was living.
 Finally, on 5 August, he was re-interred at Rycote, in a vault beneath the chapel of St Michael and All Angels, in the grounds of Rycote House.
 His will was dated 24 September 1589.

 Monument

 Both he and his wife are commemorated by the monument erected in honour of them and their six sons in St. Andrew's Chapel in Westminster Abbey.
 Life-size effigies of Lord and Lady Norreys lie beneath an elaborate canopy supported by marble pillars and they are surrounded by kneeling figures of their children.